fluidattacks/makes/README.md

 #### fetchGitlab

-Fetch a commit from the specified Git repository at [Gitlab][GITLAB].
+Fetch a commit from the specified Git repository at [Gitlab][gitlab].

 Types:

 - fetchGitlab (`function { ... } -> package`):

   - owner (`str`):
     Owner of the repository.
   - repo (`str`):
     Name of the repository.
   - rev (`str`):
     Commit, branch or tag to fetch.
   - sha256 (`str`):
     SHA256 of the expected output,
     In order to get the SHA256
     you can omit this parameter and execute Makes, Makes will tell you the correct SHA256 on failure.

 Example: